 r/technicalwriting is a subreddit with 49k members.
-The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses technical writing, documentation, writing, ai, and job, and they frequently recommend/review writing software, articles, and blogging platform.
+The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses technical writing, documentation, writing, ai, and job, and they frequently recommend/review writing software and static site generator.

 For people who take the unbelievably complicated things that scientists and engineers devise and make it understandable for non-technical people.